George McGovern: U.S. House of Representatives

-In 1956 McGovern sought elective office himself, and ran for the House of Representatives from South Dakota's 1st congressional district, which consisted of the counties east of the Missouri River.
-He faced four-term incumbent Republican Party representative Harold O. Lovre.
+In 1956, McGovern sought elective office himself, and ran for the House of Representatives from South Dakota's 1st congressional district, which consisted of the counties east of the Missouri River.
+He faced four-term incumbent Republican Party representative Harold Lovre.
 Aided by the voter lists he had earlier accumulated, McGovern ran a low-budget campaign, spending $12,000 while borrowing $5,000.
-His quiet personality appealed to voters he met, while Lovre suffered from a general unhappiness over Eisenhower administration farm policy.
-When polls showed McGovern gaining, Lovre's campaign implied that McGovern's support for admitting the People's Republic of China to the United Nations and his past support for Henry Wallace meant that McGovern was a communist appeaser or sympathizer.
+His quiet personality appealed to voters he met, while Lovre suffered from a general unhappiness over the Eisenhower administration farm policy.
+When polls showed McGovern gaining, Lovre's campaign implied that McGovern's support for admitting China to the United Nations and his past support for Henry Wallace meant that McGovern was a communist appeaser or sympathizer.
 In his closing speech, McGovern responded: "I have always despised communism and every other ruthless tyranny over the mind and spirit of man."
 McGovern staged an upset victory, gaining 116,516 votes to his opponent's 105,835, and became the first Democrat elected to Congress from South Dakota in 22 years.
 The McGoverns established a home in Chevy Chase, Maryland.

-Entering the 85th United States Congress, McGovern became a member of the House Committee on Education and Labor.
+Entering the 85th United States Congress, McGovern became a member of the United States House Committee on Education and Workforce.
 As a representative, McGovern was attentive to his district.
 He became a staunch supporter of higher commodity prices, farm price supports, grain storage programs, and beef import controls, believing that such stored commodities programs guarded against drought and similar emergencies.
 He favored rural development, federal aid to small business and to education, and medical coverage for the aged under Social Security.
-In 1957 he traveled and studied conditions in the Middle East under a fellowship from the American Christian Palestine Committee.
-McGovern first allied with the Kennedy family by supporting a House version of Senator John F. Kennedy's eventually unsuccessful labor reform bill.
+In 1957 he traveled and studied conditions in the Middle East under a fellowship from the American Palestine Committee.
+McGovern first allied with the Kennedy family by supporting a House version of Massachusetts U.S. Senate member John F. Kennedy's eventually unsuccessful labor reform bill.